Tidbits Mountain

 |

-As you come around the northwest side of the mountain, you will see another trail junction, this time without a sign.
+As you come around the northwest side of the mountain, you will see another trail junction, this one without a sign.
 The trail to the right heads downhill 0.3 miles to Road 335.
 Take the trail to the left and continue heading uphill another 0.2 miles to the Tidbits Mountain summit.
-There is a great lookout point to the east towards the Three Sisters, and if you are with smaller children it is suggested that you stop here.
-If you are traveling with friends or with older children, you can scramble up a bit farther where the lookout hut once stood.
+There is a great lookout point to the east towards the Three Sisters, and if you are with smaller children it is suggested that you end your hike here.
+If you are traveling with friends or with older children, you can scramble up a bit farther where the fire lookout once stood.
 It is a fairly easy scramble and the top is a few hundred square feet of flat rock.
 The 360 degrees views from the top are spectacular!

 From the upper viewpoint/summit of Tidbits Mountain (at 5,120 ft. elevation), you will have 360 degree views!
-To the east you will see Diamond Peak, Mt.
-Bachelor, the Three Sisters, Mt.
-Washington, Mt.
-Jefferson and even Mt.
-Hood! to the south you can sometimes faintly see Mt.
-Thielsen and to the east you will see the many layers of rolling hills of the McKenzie and Willamette Valley.
+To the east (from south to north) you will see Diamond Peak, Mount Bachelor, the Three Sisters, Mount Washington, Mount Jefferson and even Mount Hood!
+To the south you can sometimes faintly see Mount Thielsen on a very clear day, and to the west you will see the many layers of rolling hills of the McKenzie and Willamette Valley.

-Overall, this is a must-do hike for everyone!
+Tidbits Mountain is a must-do hike for everyone!
 Most of the hike takes you through a beautiful forest with a pretty even trail.
 The short rocky section does have some exposure but the trail is pretty wide.
 Some of the rocks can be loose, so take it slow and just watch your step.
-Because this hike isn't very long and it has so much to see as far as wildflowers and views, makes it one of the best kid-friendly hikes!
+Because this hike isn't very long and it has so much to see as far as wildflowers and views, this one of the best kid-friendly hikes near the Eugene/Springfield area!

 Directions: